archer-lili/ZKP_C_coloring/README.md

 cargo run --bin zkp_c_coloring -- visualize-web --instance instances/graph10.bin --rounds 10 --port 8787
 ```

-The CLI hosts a local Axum server (default `127.0.0.1:8787`) that serves a fully animated canvas view, challenge focus panel, and Merkle-path navigator.
+The CLI hosts a local Axum server (default `127.0.0.1:8787`) that serves a calm canvas view, challenge focus panel, and a dedicated Merkle explorer at `/merkle`.
 Leave the terminal running, open the printed URL in your browser, and press Enter in the terminal when you are ready to shut it down.

 > **Note:** The UI now focuses on clarity over scale and only accepts graph instances with ≤10 nodes.
 Re-run `cargo run -- generate --nodes 10` (or smaller) before launching the visualizers.

 The dashboard highlights:

-- Pulsing edges/nodes for every spot or blank challenge, color-coded by edge assignment.
+- Step-aware edge and node highlighting for every spot or blank challenge without the neon pulses.
-- Live statistics for the coloration constraint set `C` (|C| matches the number of admissible triads embedded in the instance).
+- Live statistics for the coloration constraint set `C` (|C| matches the number of admissible triads embedded in the instance) plus miniature graph renderings for every canonical triad in `C'`.
-- A Merkle viewer that walks the chunked proof path (leaf and chunk trees animate step-by-step).
+- Visit `/merkle` for split leaf/chunk viewers with per-level legends so you can follow the traversal index without overlapping lines cluttering the main dashboard.
+- Visit `/triads` for the complete C′ gallery, including SVG renderings of each canonical 3-node pattern.
 - Streaming logs, commitments, and STARK parameters synchronized with the prover/verifier state machine.

 ## Tests